magentabusiness/magentabusiness.github.io/monitoring-dashboard.md

         </div>
         <img class="image" srcset="/images/iot-articles/monitoring_dashboard_4_1090x672.png 1090w, /images/iot-articles/monitoring_dashboard_4_2180x1344.png 2180w" sizes="(max-width: 1920px) 1090px, (min-width: 1921px) 2180px" src="/images/iot-articles/monitoring_dashboard_4_1090x672.png" alt="IoT energy management office monitoring"/>
         <div class="text-wrapper">
-            <h2>How to Use the ThingsBoard Dashboard</h2>
+            <h2>How to Use the IoT Hub Dashboard</h2>
-            <div class="sub-title">To use the ThingsBoard IoT dashboard open-source, you can follow these steps:</div>
+            <div class="sub-title">To use the IoT Hub IoT dashboard open-source, you can follow these steps:</div>
             <ul class="list">
-                <li>Login to your ThingsBoard instance and navigate to the “Entities” section.</li>
+                <li>Login to your IoT Hub instance and navigate to the “Entities” section.</li>
                 <li>Click on the “+” icon in the top right corner of the table and then select "Add new dashboard".</li>
                 <li>Input a name for your IoT web dashboard.
 No other changes are required at this time.</li>
                 <li>After creating the dashboard IoT for free, you can start adding widgets to it.</li>